A Guide to Choosing a Sports and Wildlife Bridge Camera From $100

 Advantages:

 1. Versatile Zoom Range: The following bridge cameras all have a long zoom lens.
-This allows users to capture both wide-angle shots and telephoto images without changing lenses.
+This allows users to quickly capture both wide-angle shots and telephoto images.

 2. All-in-One Design: They are convenient for sports, wildlife, travel, or casual photography.